-Informal Hearings: Once we receive your protest, we will schedule you for a date and time to speak with an appraiser.
+Informal Conference: Once we receive your protest, we will schedule you for a date and time to speak with an appraiser.
 We will mail you a letter with your appointment date and an information sheet explaining how the process works.
 The informal conference is considered any discussion on value and property characteristics whether discussed in person, by telephone or by email.
 Evidence request for informal hearings is not a provision of the law.
-The appraiser will develop the evidence he/she will be presenting at the informal hearing and will deliver this information at the informal hearing.
+The appraiser will develop the evidence he/she will be presenting at the informal conference and will deliver this information at the informal conference.

 Can I choose my date?
 The time?

 If you are aware of any dates that you will not be available, please include a note with your protest.
-Otherwise, protests are scheduled for the first available hearing date/time in the order they are received.
+Otherwise, conferences and protests are scheduled for the first available hearing date/time in the order they are received.

 Will I be able to reschedule the meeting if the date or time does not work for me?

 If I miss my appointment does my protest get cancelled?

-What if I can’t come to an agreement with the appraiser at my Informal Hearing?
+What if I can’t come to an agreement with the appraiser at my Informal Conference?

-You have the right as a property owner to continue your appeal and have a formal hearing with the Appraisal Review Board.
+Your property will be scheduled for a formal hearing with the Appraisal Review Board.
 These hearings typically begin after June 1st.